toeverything/AFFiNE/docs/developing-server.md

 ```
 DATABASE_URL="postgresql://affine:affine@localhost:5432/affine"
 NEXTAUTH_URL="http://localhost:8080/"
-OAUTH_EMAIL_LOGIN="production@toeverything.info"
-OAUTH_EMAIL_SENDER="noreply@toeverything.info"
-OAUTH_EMAIL_PASSWORD="corajqdetrpsjdev"
 ```

-You may need additional env for Google oauth login.
+You may need additional env for auth login.
 You may want to put your own one if you are not part of the AFFiNE team

 ```
+OAUTH_EMAIL_LOGIN=
+OAUTH_EMAIL_SENDER=
+OAUTH_EMAIL_PASSWORD=
 OAUTH_GOOGLE_ENABLED="true"
 OAUTH_GOOGLE_CLIENT_ID=
 OAUTH_GOOGLE_CLIENT_SECRET=